taunsquared/graphic-novel-thesis/2018-04-03-character-vomit.md

 They are generally preoccupied with circus and theatrical storytelling, bodily morphologies/anatomies/physiologies, and how thought and movement are connected.
 They like to build aquariums, terrariums, and playgrounds for humans of all sizes.
 Their home structures are kinetic and encourage daily training.
 They maintain a space swimming practice facility and a "normal gravity" dance studio/training space.

 ### Joerry
-Raised by veterinarians, she knows how to care for many different animal species and has a knack for animal husbandry.
+Raised by PROTO-VIRS veterinarians, she knows how to care for many different animal species and has a knack for animal husbandry.
 Loves to learn languages (other human languages, different animal languages, fantasy/alien languages) and extremely kind-hearted.

 ### Giam
 Another scholarship student, he is a bit stand-off-ish and not super talkative, but very reliable and loyal once he's decided that he likes you.
 Wants to join the Security division of the **SPACE CONSORTIUM** and so is very focused and serious about his martial arts training, but loves beer and becomes very relaxed when drinking.